 Our high standards and innovative approaches to learning enhance the ability of our graduates to deal with and solve complex problems.
-Our teaching venues, laboratories, skills training laboratories, IT facilities, teaching hospitals and clinics are constantly being upgraded.
+Our state-of-the-art teaching venues, laboratories, skills training laboratories, IT facilities, teaching hospitals and clinics help bring teaching and learning to life.
 To meet the healthcare needs of the country, we have responded to the national demand for more graduates by expanding the Health Sciences Campus and residences to accommodate the increasing number of students.

 We offer our students a comprehensive range of tutoring, mentoring and progress monitoring, as well as on-site student health and counselling service.
-The excellent module pass rates and degree completion rates are further evidence of our students' commitment and hard work, and of the success of our student support systems.
-We recently created additional research opportunities so as to offer undergraduate students significantly more postgraduate opportunities in the Faculty.
+Our excellent module pass rates and degree completion rates attest to our students' commitment and hard work, and the success of our student support systems.
+Access to additional research opportunities offer undergraduate students significantly more postgraduate opportunities within the Faculty.

-Students in the health sciences can enjoy a full and balanced university experience as they have access to a wide range of social, sporting, cultural, leadership and community outreach activities.
+Students are able to embrace a full and balanced university experience as they have access to a wide range of social, sporting, cultural, leadership and community outreach activities.

-We look forward to welcoming you as a student in the Faculty of Health Sciences in 2021.
+We look forward to welcoming you as a student in the Faculty of Health Sciences in 2022 and hope you will enjoy the journey towards becoming a #LifeChanger.